 Unsure of which loan is best for you?
 Check out SBA 504 VS 7(a) Loans: Which Is Right For Your Business?

 Terms & Fees

-There are no prepayment penalties for non-real estate loans.
-On real estate loans, prepayment penalties will apply for the first 3 years.
+There are no prepayment penalties for non-real-estate loans.
+On real estate loans, prepayment penalties will apply for the first three years.